Transl8 Documentation

 • Regional variants matter.
 If you're working on a project in Brazil, select "Portuguese (Brazil)" not "Portuguese (Portugal)".
 The AEC terminology differences are significant.

 • Preview multiple languages.
 Before applying, switch the target language and click Translate to cache translations for several languages.
-Switch between them freely -- cached translations are recalled instantly with no API cost.
+Switch between them freely — cached translations are recalled instantly.

 • Keynote files.
 When translating keynotes, a new translated file is created alongside the original.
 The original is never modified.
 Reverting re-links back to the original file.